Visiting Stonor Park and Manor Oxfordshire

-Located in a beautiful valley the Stonor Manor House is set in the midst of the spectacular beauty of the Chilterns it is a quick trip from London and well worth the drive.
+Located in a beautiful valley the Stonor Manor House is set in the midst of the spectacular beauty of the Chiltern hills it is a quick trip from London and well worth the drive.
 The famous bluebell woods and beech forests belonging to the Manor are set in an undulating landscape of gorgeous vales and hills.
 The landscape contains many prehistoric traces including the great dyke of Grim’s Ditch and the ancient Ridgeway and Icknield Way.

 Stonor House is nestled in a little dip in the valley and you will spot the family chapel on the right of the building.
 The house itself was built around 1200 and several changes have taken place over the years.
 Set in a very large deer park the house has an Italianate walled garden at the rear of the property.
 Around the park are Almshill Wood, Balham’s Wood and Kildridge Wood.

 In 1581 Edmund Campion and Robert Parsons, who were Jesuit priests lived and worked at Stonor using a secret printing press to disseminate the Catholic faith.
-In 1581 a raid on the house resulted in Lady Stonor, John (her son) and the Jesuit William Hartley and several servants being taken prisoner by the Crown.
+In 1581 a raid on the house resulted in Lady Cecily Stonor, John (her son) and the Jesuit William Hartley and several servants being taken prisoner by the Crown.
 Despite the persecutions and fines which resulted from their staunch Catholicism the Stoners continued to worship in the Chapel and enabled the local villagers to remain Catholic by allowing them to attend Mass.